Deedone/techadv-src/content/posts/webgl.md

 </figure>
 </div>

+Let's familiarize ourselves with terminology.
+**Vertex**: coordinates of some point in space, usually with additional data attached to it.
+In our case it's just coordinates.
+**Fragment**: one pixel on the surface of the rasterized shape.
+In our case it's the same as a pixel on the screen.
+**Rasterization**: process of converting vector image to raster image.
+In our case it's filling triangles with pixels.
+**Framebuffer**: memory area that contains data that will be drawn on the screen.

 Every program consists of two parts: vertex and fragment shaders.
-Vertex shader is applied to every vertex or just point in space, that you pass in.
+Vertex shader is applied to every vertex, that you pass in.
 Here you perform all 3D stuff such as transformations, projections, and clipping.
-Then GPU rasterizes your shapes, which means filling them with pixels aka fragments.
+Then GPU rasterizes your shapes.
-*Actually fragments are not exactly pixels.
-But for the scope of this tutorial they can be used interchangeably.*
 After rasterization every fragment is passed through fragment shader to determine it's color.
 Finally everything is drawn to the framebuffer and displayed on the screen.